dcdpr/did-btcr2/chapters/CRUD-Operations.md

     * `"https://w3id.org/json-ld-patch/v1"`
     * `"https://btcr2.dev/context/v1"`
 * proof: A Data Integrity proof for with the proof purpose set to capabilityInvocation.
-This must be an invocation of the capability to update the DID document of the DID being resolved.
+This MUST be an invocation of the capability to update the DID document of the DID being resolved.
 The root capability to update a specific **did:btcr2** identifier's DID document is derived following [Algo 12.
 Derive Root Capability] from **did:btcr2** identifier.
 While the